ropensci/drake/README.md

   - The `hash` column identifies all the previous the versions of your targets.
 As long as `exists` is `TRUE`, you can recover old data.

-Let’s use the history to get the old histogram.
+Let’s use the history to recover the old histogram.

 ``` r
 hash <- history %>%